eisandbar/Topico/README.md

     - sql or mongo DB

 Next Steps:
+  - Session store (redis/mongo/SQL)
-  - Auth on server:
+  - Styling
+  - Comments for new code
-    - sessions
+  - New functionalities:
+    - Create rooms/ join rooms (Public room page?)
-    - encryption
+    - Room invites?
+Notifications?
-    - passport
+  - Images
-  - Proper SQL functions, move to new DB
+  - Deploying to a VPS
-  - Proper route handling

 Progress:
   - Pages for register and login